We may earn income from links in this post. Please read this Disclosure for details.

 There’s also quite a bit of shade thanks to the mature almond trees, sea grape and coconut palms along the beach.

-Want to be the first to receive our upcoming post on How to Save Money on Your Vacation in Grenada?
+Want to receive our e-book on the 25 Big Mistakes to Avoid on Your Caribbean Vacation?
 Sign up for our free monthly newsletter

 Save to Pinterest!